causerp/cangjie_runtime/stdlib/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 public func traverse(v: Visitor): Unit
 ```

-Purpose: Traverses the current syntax tree node and its child nodes.
-To terminate traversal early, override the `visit` function and call `breakTraverse` to stop traversal.
+Function: Traverses the current syntax tree node and its child nodes.
+To terminate the traversal of child nodes early, override the `visit` function and call the `breakTraverse` function.
 See [Custom Visitor Function for Traversing AST Objects Example](../ast_samples/traverse.md).

 Parameters: